Swedish Freedom of the Press Act: Freedom of the Press Act of 1766 and the Age of Liberty

 In 1765, the Caps came into power and initiated a comprehensive programme to rationalise the state bureaucracy and the application of the fundamental laws.
 The Ostrobothnian priest Anders Chydenius was a driving force and author behind one of the three pleas for freedom of the press submitted to the Riksdag.
 In his writing, he concluded:No evidence should be needed that a certain freedom of writing and printing is one of the strongest bulwarks of a free organization of the state, as, without it, the estates would not have sufficient information for the drafting of good laws, and those dispensing justice would not be monitored, nor would the subjects know the requirements of the law, the limits of the rights of government, and their responsibilities.
-Education and ethical conduct would be crushed; coarseness in thought, speech, and manners would prevail, and dimness would darken the entire sky of our freedom in a few years.Anders Chydenius was a driving force in the committee preparing the freedom of the press, but he was expelled from the Riksdag in July 1766 and did not participate when the law was finliazed during the autumn.
+Education and ethical conduct would be crushed; coarseness in thought, speech, and manners would prevail, and dimness would darken the entire sky of our freedom in a few years.Anders Chydenius was a driving force in the committee preparing the freedom of the press, but he was expelled from the Riksdag in July 1766 and did not participate when the law was finalized during the autumn.
 In October the peasantry and the burghers voted for the law, while the nobility voted against it.
 The adoption of the law therefore depended on the clergy, who voted in favour under the condition that prior censorship was maintained for religious writings.
 With this reservation, the ordinance was adopted and gained legal force when it was signed by King Adolf Frederick on 2 December 1766.
 The ordinance also introduced public access to official records, including the minutes of the Riksdag and the government.